Balancingrock/Swiftfire/README.md

 #### HEAD

+- Added build script for SPM
+- Added openSSL to the repository for convenience.
+- Reorganized the layout of source files.
 - Compiles unders Swift 5 & seems to work.
 Some major changes have been made so we will need a prolonged confidence building phase.
 - Added PHP support (i.e. Swifire now will serve wordpress and other PHP based websites)
 - Switched to BRBON for visitor logging